Spencer0187/Roblox-Macro-Utilities/README.md

 ## Macro Speedglitch

 If you use a Center of Mass offset, you can trick the engine into forcing a lot of forward momentum.
+(60 FPS only)

 - **Non-fixed camera module:** The value for the speed glitch will be `360` divided by your Roblox sensitivity.
 - **Fixed camera module:** The value will be `500` divided by your sensitivity.